2025-2026 Tapestry Weavers TOG Year 4 Co-op Nuts and Bolts:

 Materials Needed

-• Tapestry of Grace Curriculum Year Plan.
+- Tapestry of Grace Curriculum Year Plan.
 Print or Digital is fine.
-We do work from the current updated digital curriculum.
-If you have an older edition print, you can still participate but do anticipate that you may need to adjust your literature reading selections.
+We teach from the current updated digital curriculum.
+If you have an older edition print, you can still participate but anticipate that you may need to adjust your literature reading selections occasionally.
 TOG has a print workbook available for a nominal fee that would provide you with current discussion questions.
 The literature books might be different from time to time, but you would have the option to either miss those classes or read the suggested book for the week and be a part of the discussion.
 For history, our philosophy is that if you are addressing the discussion questions, it doesn’t matter if you are using current resource books or not.
 (It may be a little extra work for your student, but it can be done.)
 The history topic is what is being discussed, not necessarily the reading assignment.
 Having different perspectives on the same topic always makes for interesting discussion.

-• Computer (preferred), Tablet, or Mobile Phone.
+- Computer (preferred), Tablet, or Mobile Phone.
 Mobile phones do work for our conferencing system, but with some limitations.
 They work great in a pinch though if you are traveling, dealing with technical issues, or have multiple children in class and not enough computers.
 You may want to download the conferencing apps if you are not working from a desktop.
 Click here for more info on how to do that.

-• Microphone Headset.
-A microphone and speaker on your computer are sufficient if you are in a quiet room, generally, but if you others in the room, or even other students in class in the same room, a headset is really key to avoiding feedback, background noise, and the ability to focus in the classroom.
+- Microphone Headset.
+A microphone and speaker on your computer are sufficient if you are in a quiet room, generally, but if you have others in the room, or even other students in class in the same room, a headset is really key to avoiding feedback, background noise, and the ability to focus in the classroom.
 They are readily available on Amazon or your local big box stores for under $20.

 Participants with Multiple Co-op Children

-• If you have multiple children in class, you have a few options:
+- If you have multiple children in class, you have a few options:

-• A computer for each child with a microphone headset OR place in separate rooms.
+- A computer for each child with a microphone headset OR place in separate rooms.

-• Use a computer, tablet, and/or mobile device.
+- Use a computer, tablet, and/or mobile device.
 Again, with headset or in separate rooms.

-• Share a computer.
+- Share a computer.
 With this option, you will have to login as one person and just let everyone know that you are sharing the computer.
 You can notify the class through the chat box that you are sharing a computer.
 When you answer or ask a question, just identify yourself first.

 Privacy Policy